 GOOD

-- Perfect for critical and high-value projects.
+• Perfect for critical and high-value projects.
 Plan-driven approaches require you to perform comprehensive planning upfront.
 It includes collection of requirements, defining scope, developing budgets, and identification of risks.
 At each stage of a project, you will have a better understanding of your chances for success.

 DIFFICULT

-- Changes are costly.
+• Changes are costly.
 In general, changes are actively avoided.
 It does not mean that you can’t make changes.
-You just need a comprehensive process to manage them to stay within constraints.Nevertheless, you can easily apply rolling wave planning approach.
-Just manage unclear, ambiguous part of a project on a higher level.
+You just need a comprehensive process to manage them to stay within constraints.
+Nevertheless, you can easily apply the rolling wave planning approach.
+Just manage unclear, ambiguous parts of a project on a higher level.

-- Proficiency is required.
-You don’t need much knowledge and experience to fall an established methodology.
+• Proficiency is required.
+You don’t need much knowledge and experience to follow an established methodology.
 However, plan-driven methodologies usually require monitoring and controlling activities.
 Which in turn may require changes in the methodology.
-Without proficiency in plan-driven approaches, it will be difficult to make educated decisions.Thankfully, you can find a lot of training in both PMI and PRINCE 2 approaches.
+Without proficiency in plan-driven approaches, it will be difficult to make educated decisions.
+Thankfully, you can find a lot of training in both PMI and PRINCE 2 approaches.
 And they provide them on different levels.

 Scrum

 There is so much talk and resources on Scrum that I don’t want to duplicate the general information here.
-I would suggest you to visit the original sources for the basic introduction.
+I would suggest you visit the original sources for the basic introduction.

-Here is a great video by Scrum Alliance that explains how scrum works:
+Here is a great video by Scrum Alliance that explains how Scrum works:

 You can find more details in their Scrum Guide.